Efficient solution of symmetric eigenvalue problems from families of coupled systems: Computational cost

-This requires repeated multiplications by $L \hat A^{-1} L^T$ which can be efficiently carried out, e.g., using Cholesky factorisations.
+This requires repeated multiplications by $L \hat A^{-1} L^T$ which can be efficiently carried out using Cholesky factorisations.
 The factorisations should be computed by taking advantage of the block structure: for example, by writing $\hat{A} = R^T R$ so that

 where the Schur complement of $\hat A$ with respect to $A_{11}$ has also been Cholesky factorised.
-Similar formula can be used for $\hat{M}$ to produce $L$ in block form.
+A similar formula can be used for $\hat{M}$ to produce $L$ in block form.
 The matrix $R_{22}$ can be computed as a low-rank update to the factorisation of $\hat A_{22}$.
 This leads to

 The cost of the matrix-vector multiplication by~$L R^{-1} R^{-T} L^T$ is of lower order compared to computing the factorisations which we discuss next.
+The block structure can be used in the spirit of Eq.~\eqref{eq:blockChol} to recycle the factorisation of $A_{22}$ in the shift-and-invert Lanczos iteration.

 For each version of problem~\eqref{eq:AlgEigValP}, one has to recompute the Cholesky factorisations in Eq. \eqref{eq:blockChol}.
 The cost of factorising $A_{11}$ does not depend on the choice of $V_2$.
 Hence, we only model the cost of computing the Cholesky factorisation for the Schur complement $\hat{A}_{22} - \hat A_{12}^T \hat{A}_{11}^{-1} \hat A_{12}$.
 Depending on the underlying problem, the Schur complement can be sparse or dense.
-Thus, the cost of computing the factorisation is modelled being proportional to the $r$th power of $\mathop{dim}(V_2)$ as
+Thus, the cost of computing the factorisation is modelled as proportional to the $r$th power of $\mathop{dim}(V_2)$ as

-where $K(\ell)$ is as defined in Eq.~\eqref{eq:ngKl} and $1 < r < 3$ depends on the sparsity of the Schur complement.
+where $K(\ell)$ is as defined in Eq.~\eqref{eq:ngKl} and the parameter $r \in [0,3]$ depends on the sparsity of the Schur complement.